chujiezheng/ChID-Dataset/README.md

 }
 ```

+## Update 190702

+The file `wordList.txt` used in baselines (both for paper and for competition) has been uploaded.

+Note that due to the potential differences in equipments and word segmentation tools, your segmentation results may not perfectly match with the vocabulary we provide.
+For the sake of performance, we suggest you do the segmentation and get the vocabulary list by yourself.

 ## Update 190629

 The data and baseline codes for the competition are uploaded!
 Please refer to `Competition` for more details!